liadb33/StayDream/README.md

 - **HotelList**: Represents a list of hotels

 ## Data Management
-- **HotelDataManager**: Handles data operations related to hotels, including saving and retrieving from Firebase
+- **DataManager**: Handles data operations related to hotels, including saving and retrieving from Firebase

 ## Firebase Integration
 The project uses Firebase for: